patr1ckm/mvtboost/cran-comments.md

 ## Resubmission

+This submission updates
+ - data
+ - vignettes
+ - a few documentation typos
+ - a bug in mvtb.heat with cex

-This submission updates data, vignettes, fixes a few typos, and updates package to 0.4.1
+Updates package to 0.4.1

 ## Test environments